 Ready for a fiesta?
-Cinco de Mayo is coming up on May 5 and we all know you’re itching to celebrate!
+As the name suggests, Cinco de Mayo is celebrated on May 5 and we all know you’re itching to get the party started.
 Despite the holiday’s popularity in the United States, many do not know what it is we are all celebrating each year.
 While often mistaken in the U.S. to be Mexico’s Independence Day, Cinco de Mayo actually celebrates Mexico’s victory over the French in the Battle of Puebla on May 5, 1862.
 Surprisingly, Cinco de Mayo is not a national holiday in Mexico.
 It is much more popular in the Unites States and has been celebrated by American citizens since the 1860s.
 The observation of this holiday began as a means of resistance against French rule in Mexico, but today it is observed primarily to celebrate Mexico and it’s culture.
 Every year on May 5, parties erupt all over the country in celebration.
 So let’s taco ‘bout Cinco de Mayo, shall we?

 Why We Love Cinco de Mayo

 We love our neighbors to the south and appreciate and admire their rich heritage and culture.
 When they celebrate, we celebrate along with them.
 They have also contributed to American history.
 The United States would not be what it is today without the support of Mexico’s great citizens.
 Cinco de Mayo is a great time to revel in all Mexico has to offer and celebrate the country and all it’s added to our own!

 B. There are always celebrations